UniMath/UniMath/documentation/guides/tutorials/t06-transports.md

 ## Custom lemmas
 Most of the time, lemmas such as those in the previous section suffice for the simple cases that you encounter once or twice.
 However, sometimes the dependent type `Y` is very complicated and sometimes you need a certain fact about transports multiple times.

-If you need to reduce a transport to a statement without transports (for example, by replacing it with a composition by `idtoiso`), it often helps to generalize the statement a bit, to make it work for transport over general paths `H : x = x'`, and turn it into an auxiliary lemma.
+If you need to reduce a transport to a statement without transports (for example, replacing the transport by a composition with `idtoiso`), it often helps to generalize the statement a bit, to make it work for transport over general paths `H : x = x'`, and turn it into an auxiliary lemma.
 In this lemma, you can use induction to trivialize the transport and turn every `idtoiso` into the identity isomorphism.
 Then most of the time, the goal becomes a statement about how working with the identity does not change anything.

-For example:
+Consider a somewhat complicated example, where we work with pairs `(X, Xdata)`, consisting of a category `X` and a D-presheaf `Xdata` on that category.
+Morphisms between such category-presheaf pairs are again a pair `(f, fdata)`, consisting of a backwards functor `f` between the categories and a natural transformation `fdata` from the pullback `f* Xdata` to `Ydata`.
+The following lemma then states that transporting such a transformation `fdata` along a path `e : f = g` is the same as precomposing it with some whiskered version of `idtoiso e`:
 ```coq
 Local Lemma aux1
   {D : category}